PlasmaPy/plasmapy.github.io/CONTRIBUTING.md

 ### A note on branches

-Nikola's source files are located on the `src` git branch, and the built HTML files are located on the `main` branch.
-The GitHub repository defaults to the source branch as default when cloning the repository, so you shouldn't need to worry about this - and you definitely do not need to change files on `main`.
+Nikola's source files are located on the `main` git branch, and the built HTML files are located on the `deploy` branch.
+The GitHub repository defaults to the source branch as default when cloning the repository, so you shouldn't need to worry about this - and you definitely do not need to change files on `deploy`.

+> [!NOTE]
+> In January 2026, the deployed branch was renamed from `main` to `deploy` and the source branch was renamed from `src` to `main` to align with common conventions.

 ## Submitting a code contribution